-Based on our experience, crowds barely change their speed and direction for several individuals while agents are not close enough to the crowds.
-When individuals get close enough, they will be absorbed to the crowds automatically due to the method we described in \S\ref{section:3.2}.
-Thus, behaviors like an agent walk through a crowd will be part of continuous crowd algorithm instead of agent-crowd interaction.
+Based on our experience, crowds rarely change their speed and direction for several individuals while agents are not close enough to the crowds.
+When individuals get close enough, they will be absorbed into the crowd automatically due to the method we described in \S\ref{section:3.2}.
+Thus, behaviors like an agent walking through a crowd will be part of the continuous crowd algorithm instead of agent-crowd interaction.

 Results